On this page you can find the best print and electronic sources for historical exchange rates.

-An important consideration with web sources for historic rates is that they usually give figures for the working week only.
-If you are looking for an end of month rate and enter the last day of a month in any given year, you should be aware that it may show up as unavailable if this is also a date at the weekend.
+Most web sources for historical rates only give figures for the working week.
+If you are looking for an end of month rate and enter the last day of a month in a given year, it may show up as unavailable if that day fell on a weekend.

 To use this service: